-Gail Reinking, Director / Lead Teacher
+Tracey Heller, Director / Lead Teacher

-Indeed, it was Tracey’s time as an LPK parent that launched a second career for her, into preschool education.
+Indeed, it was Tracey’s time as an LPK parent and LPK Executive Board President that launched a second career for her, into preschool education.
 Prior to starting her family, Tracey earned a Bachelors and Masters degree from the University of Maryland, College Park and worked for a research firm in Rockville.
-But when her youngest son started Kindergarten, Tracey went to work for the Howard County Recreation and Parks “My First School” preschool program.
+When her youngest son started kindergarten, Tracey went to work for the Howard County Recreation and Parks “My First School” preschool program.
 She enjoyed the job so much that she took on a 90-hour certification in Early Childhood Education at Howard Community College.
 From there, Tracey spent two years as the lead teacher of a two-year-old class in Ijamsville.

 Tracey is active in the local community.
 She has taught religious education at St. Michael’s Church and she has served on the Executive Boards of the PTSA at Lisbon Elementary School, Glenwood Middle School, and Glenelg High School.

 Tracey was thrilled to return home to LPK as its Assistant Teacher in 2018 and is excited to take on the lead position this year as LPK’s Director / Lead Teacher.
 She looks forward to meeting, playing with, and learning with our children each fall!

 Ashley Trodden, Assistant Teacher for the 4’s Classes

 Ashley has been an LPK parent, an LPK Executive Board President, and she is excited to now be the Assistant Teacher in both 4’s classes!

 She received her undergraduate degree in American Studies at the University of Maryland and a Masters in Early Childhood Education from Towson University.
 She taught kindergarten in Anne Arundel County Public Schools for six years and she is trained in many literacy and math programs and interventions that she will be able to put to use at LPK.